gentleman654/personalportfolio/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

-## Contact Form with MongoDB + SendGrid
+## Contact Form with MongoDB + Gmail

-This project includes a contact form that stores messages in MongoDB and sends automatic replies via SendGrid.
+This project includes a contact form that stores messages in MongoDB and sends automatic replies via Gmail .

 ### Setup Instructions